-The canal route ends at Napantan where it was met by the Charnwood Tramway which led down to the Loughborough Navigation (ie the River Soar) at Loughborough Basin.
-The canal started both from near Thringstone and Osgathorpe and met at Junction House betwen the two places.
+The canal route eastern end is at Napantan, where it was met by the Charnwood Tramway which led down to the Loughborough Navigation (ie the River Soar) at Loughborough Basin.
+The canal started, at the western end, with a 'Y' junction, from both from near Thringstone and Osgathorpe, and met at Junction House betwen the two places.
 Both of these ends of the canal were fed by other tramways from quarries at Thringstone, Barrow Hill and Cloud Hill respectively.

 The route of the tramway from Nanpantan is clearly recognisable downhill, alongside the road, where the unusually wide verge gives things away for some distance.
 Abruptly however, this wide verge disappears at a slight rise where the tramway turned a little southwards to go round a small hill.
 It must be remembered that traffic was exclusively stone down to the canal and the tramway route would have taken advantage of this gradient.
 From here the route is unclear, but a careful examination of old property boundaries in Loughborough possibly provide a good indication.
 I will refine my map as more information is found.
 In the meantime, the road crossing of the tramway on the approach to Loughborough, would probably have been near the current Toby Inn.